akshanshbhatt/KBC-CLI/README.md

 >* If you are using Windows Command Prompt/PowerShell-
 	Open the terminal → Right Click on the Title Bar of the terminal window → Properties → Font section → Font size

+### TODOs
+* Reading the questions from a text file in which there can any number of Questions/Answers.
+* Randomly shuffling the option Sequence.